neuefische/web-exercises/sessions/backend-create/products/README.md

 - The files are already in the correct structure for the app.
   - `products.json` contains the data for the all fish,
   - `reviews.json` contain the data for all reviews.
-- Import them into the correct collection of your local MongoDB when you are asked to.
+- Import them into the correct collection of your MongoDB when you are asked to.

 ## Development